 Repeat the trade from step 4, as many times as necessary, until either your daily profit target is reached, or your market is no longer active.

-The following tutorial steps use the DAX futures market, but exactly the same steps should be used on whichever markets you are trading with this trade.
-The trade used in the tutorial is a short trade, using 1 contract, with a target of 20 ticks, and a stop loss of 10 ticks.
+The following tutorial uses the DAX futures market, but the same steps should be used on whichever markets you are trading with this trade.
+The trade used here is a short trade, using 1 contract, with a target of 20 ticks, and a stop loss of 10 ticks.